netenglabs/suzieq/README.md

 ## BGP Analysis Demo

+Let's look at BGP data.
+We'll use this to demonstrate some of the things you can do with Suzieq.

-Let's look quickly at BGP data.
-You can see that Suzieq shows a row per device and it's peer.
+We'll start with 'bgp show'.
+You can see that Suzieq shows a row per connection of a device and it's peer.
+This command includes data such as the current state of the connection, asn, peer asn, and important statistics such as the number of prefixes received, how long the connection has been established, and the number of changes in the connection state.
 ```
 bgp show
 ```